Herman Ekern: Career

 Five years later was elected district attorney of Trempealeau County.
 He served three terms in the Wisconsin State Assembly, from 1903 until 1907, and was the speaker of the Assembly in his final term.
 During his time in the Assembly, he was noted for helping design Wisconsin's life insurance code.
 From 1911 until 1915, he served as Wisconsin's insurance commissioner.
 Afterwards, he helped form a law partnership which specialized in insurance cases and helped write the Federal Soldiers' and Sailors' War Risk Insurance Act.

 Lifelong Lutherans, Herman Ekern and J. A. O. Preus, Minnesota insurance commissioner and future Governor of Minnesota (1921–1925) had proposed launching a not-for-profit mutual aid society.
 The founding of Lutheran Brotherhood came as a result of the 1917 merger convention of the Norwegian Lutheran Church of America.
 In 1929, Herman Ekern became president in the organization which would grow in time to become Thrivent Financial for Lutherans.

 Ekern later returned to his political career, serving as Wisconsin's Attorney General from 1923 until 1927.
 After Lieutenant Governor Henry Gunderson resigned in 1937, Governor Philip La Follette named Ekern Lieutenant Governor the following year.
-The appointment was challenged and upheld in State ex rel.
+Ekern was among those on a platform during the formation of the National Progressives of America (NPA) in 1938.
+The appointment as Lieutenant Governor was challenged and upheld in State ex rel.
 Martin v.
 Ekern.
 After his term ended in 1939, Ekern served on the Board of Regents of the University of Wisconsin until 1943.
 Ekern later was in private law practice in Chicago and Madison.

 In 1949, he received a Distinguished Alumni Award from the Alumni Association of the University of Wisconsin.
 Herman Ekern died in 1954.
 The papers of Herman Ekern are maintained within the archives of the Wisconsin Historical Society.